GeorgeD19/bootstrap-password/README.md

 ### Brunch
 [Brunch](http://brunch.io) is a html5 application builder that's agnostic to programming langs and frameworks.

-`brunch-config.coffee` contains brunch configuration, `package.json` contains brunch plugins.
+`config.coffee` contains brunch configuration, `package.json` contains brunch plugins.

 ### Bootstrap
 The project imports bootstrap variables and utilizes them throughout.
 Additionally, like bootstrap, it declares variables that can be overridden